lauratriglia/ChefsHatGYM_MetricAgents/README.md

-## TO DO
-- [X] DQL atk, def and vit 28 states
-- [X] Reward vitality
-- [X] New state with the probability of the deck and how many cards each agents has in the hand
+## Description of the agents
+Agent metrics P: Agent for the metrics with 43 state size (Condition 3) Agent metrics: Agent for the metrics with 31 state size (Condition 2)